BB1464/BB1464/README.md

 - 📚 I write [papers, books and blog](https://statisticalinference.netlify.app).

-- :seedling: Exploring Technical Content Writing using R Markdown.
+- :seedling: Exploring Technical Content Writing using R Markdown and quarto.

 - 👯 I’m open to collaborate on Projects and StartUps.